Carson-Stark/PopOffBackend/README.md

 ## Extending Functionality

-To add new features or extend the backend API:
+To add new features or extend the backend API, follow these steps:

-1. **Add Models**: Define new data models in `api/models.py`.
+1. **Add a Model**: Define a new data model in `api/models.py` to represent your entity type in the database.
+Specify fields, relationships, and any custom methods.
-2. **Create Serializers**: Add serializers for your models in `api/serializers.py` to control data representation.
+2. **Create Serializers**: Add serializers for your new model in `api/serializers.py`.
+These control how model instances are converted to and from JSON or other content types for API communication.
-3. **Add Views**: Implement API views or viewsets in `api/views.py` to handle requests.
+3. **Add Views**: Implement API views or viewsets in `api/views.py` to expose endpoints that allow the frontend to create, read, update, or delete instances of your model.
+Ensure proper request handling and permissions.
-4. **Configure URLs**: Register new endpoints in `api/urls.py`.
+4. **Configure URLs**: Register your new API endpoints in `api/urls.py` by mapping URL patterns to the views you created.
+This makes the endpoints accessible to clients.
-5. **Migrations**: Run `python manage.py makemigrations` and `python manage.py migrate` to apply database changes.
+5. **Make Migrations**: Run `python manage.py makemigrations` to generate migration files for your model changes, then run `python manage.py migrate` to apply these changes to the database schema.
-6. **Testing**: Add tests in `api/tests.py` to ensure your changes work correctly.
+6. **Testing**: Add tests in `api/tests.py` to verify that your new model, serializers, views, and endpoints work correctly and handle edge cases.
+Run tests regularly to maintain code quality.

-This modular structure allows easy expansion of the backend API to support new features and frontend requirements.
+Following this process ensures your backend API can be safely and effectively extended to support new features and frontend requirements.